russross/blackfriday/mmark2rfc.md

     Quote: Name -- URI for attribution

 In v3 this is used in the block quote attributes, for v2 it is discarded.
+If you need the string 'Quote:` after an quote, escape the colon: `Quote\:`.

 ## Tables